Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/05/turn-an-old-phone-into-a-programmable-keyboard.md

     - Keyboard
     - PowerShell
     - 'Touch Portal'
+description: Use an old phone and Touch Portal to create a programmable keyboard for shortcuts, batch files, and PowerShell scripts.
 ---

 It seems like everyone has a high-quality, expensive, programmable deck on their desk these days.
 Elgato’s Stream Deck, with it’s glowing LCD buttons, comes in flavours that cost between £100 and £200 (depending on how many buttons you want).
 It’s beautiful bit of kit that glows its way into the hearts of tech geeks everywhere.
 If you’re on a budget, though, you can hack together some neat shortcuts using just an old phone, and Touch Portal.